Looks like your cart is empty. Compare Travel Backpacks

 You deserve a backpack you don’t have to worry about… and not just about “snagging in the crowded subway cars.”

 That’s exactly what we designed the Outbreaker to do.
 Crafted from high-performance sailcloth, this fabric is engineered to take a beating and look good after.
-Look so good you’re searching for any evidence of said beating, but that unreadable fabric isn’t giving up any clues.

-Any scars are worth writing home about.
 You’ll be hard-pressed to rip Outbreaker’s sailcloth thanks to its four layers and X-Ply pattern.

 At least two of those layers keep any water at bay.
 Meaning your gear and clothes are safe and dry on the rainiest Thai adventure in the wettest month ever seen.